Why does rejection wound us so deeply?

 Get your identity from God’s Word!

 As I mentioned earlier, it is vital that we base our identity, who we are, upon what God’s Word says about us.
 When we do, we become virtually immune from the devastating and hurtful effects of rejection.
-God promises never to leave or forsake us, so when our identity is based upon what He says of us, we can be assured that we’re not going to face rejection coming from Him.
+God promises never to leave or forsake us, so when our identity is based on what He says of us, we can be assured that we’re not going to face rejection coming from Him.

 Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.
 Hebrews 13:5